-Blue Cross and Blue Shield may deny your enrollment for coverage in this health plan under an individual contract for any of the following reasons:
+Blue Cross and Blue Shield may deny enrollment, or cancel your coverage, in this health plan under an individual contract for any of the following reasons:

-- You fail to provide information to Blue Cross and Blue Shield that it needs to verify your eligibility for coverage in this health plan under an individual contract. - You committed misrepresentation or fraud to Blue Cross and Blue Shield about your eligibility for coverage in this health plan under an individual contract. - You made at least three or more late payments for your health plan(s) in a 12-month period.

-• You voluntarily ended your coverage in this health plan within the past 12 months on a date that is not your renewal date.
+- You fail to provide information to Blue Cross and Blue Shield that it needs to verify your eligibility for coverage in this health plan under an individual contract. - You committed misrepresentation or fraud to Blue Cross and Blue Shield about your eligibility for coverage in this health plan under an individual contract. - You made at least three or more late payments for your health plan(s) in a 12-month period. - You voluntarily ended your coverage in this health plan within the past 12 months on a date that is not your renewal date.
 But, this does not apply if you had creditable coverage (as defined by state law) continuously up to a date not more than 63 days prior to the date of your request for enrollment in this health plan under an individual contract.

-If your application is denied, Blue Cross and Blue Shield will send you a letter that will tell you the specific reason(s) for which they have denied your enrollment for coverage in this health plan under an individual contract.
+If your enrollment request is denied or your coverage is canceled, Blue Cross and Blue Shield will send you a letter that will tell you the specific reason(s) for which they have denied (or canceled) your coverage in this health plan under an individual contract.
 This information will be made available, upon request, to the Massachusetts Commissioner of Insurance.